-D. Opportunities for highlighting economic incentives related to marine litter and microplastics

-Promoting an economic narrative would create an opportunity for mainstreaming marine litter and microplastics and engaging additional UN entities with marine litter activities.
+D. Opportunities for highlighting economic incentives related to marine litter and microplastics microplastics and engaging additional UN entities with marine litter activities.
 The SDG framework, the 'One UN' programme, issue-based coalitions and UN Country Teams were referred to during the consultations as possible fora where the broader economic aspects of marine litter could be considered.
-SDGs 8, 9 and 10, among others, were identified as possible contexts within which the economic and social case for marine litter and microplastics could be built.
-153 Another opportunity lies in encouraging decent work and circularity through the promotion of the ILO's Guidelines for a Just Transition towards Environmentally Sustainable Economies and Societies for All.
-154 Solid waste management is considered a key sector to reduce plastic pollution by the creation of green jobs and the protection of human health and the environment.
+SDGs 8, 9 and 10, among others, were identified as possible contexts within which the economic and social case for marine litter and microplastics could be built.153 Another opportunity lies in encouraging decent work and circularity through the promotion of the ILO's Guidelines for a Just Transition towards Environmentally Sustainable Economies and Societies for All.154 Solid waste management is considered a key sector to reduce plastic pollution by the creation of green jobs and the protection of human health and the environment.
 In the context of marine litter and microplastics, there is also a possibility to create jobs in recycling industries in the management of plastic litter and microplastic hazards.
-Tackling the issue of marine litter and microplastics with a system approach offers an opportunity to foster economic growth and create jobs in design, materials preparation, manufacturing, collecting and processing waste, reusing and remanufacturing.
+Tackling the issue of marine litter and microplastics with a systemic approach offers an opportunity to foster economic growth and create jobs in design, materials preparation, manufacturing, collecting and processing waste, reusing and remanufacturing.
 There exist further opportunities under SDG 8 (linked to SDGs 9 and 12) on building resilient infrastructure, promoting inclusive and sustainable industrialization and fostering innovation.
-Opportunities under SDG 9155 include constructing new, greener infrastructure that includes waste management solutions, circular economy practices, and exploiting the potential of smart technologies to combat marine litter and microplastic pollution.
+Opportunities under SDG 9155 include constructing new, greener infrastructure that includes waste management solutions, circular